 MB4Youth is the province’s main effort to create a hub for all youth programs and services offered by the Government of Manitoba and to connect the youth with employment opportunities through its 20 employment programs.
 You can see some of the programs here.
 For other initiatives, please go to the MB4Youth site.

-- Aboriginal Youth Mean Business – This site lists down a range of services from Entrepreneurship Manitoba to support young Aboriginal entrepreneurs.
+- Aboriginal Youth Entrepreneurship Program – This site lists down a range of services from Entrepreneurship Manitoba to support young Aboriginal entrepreneurs.

 - Young Entrepreneurs Program – this program offers a grant to cover business start-up costs and capital expenditures for young people interested in starting a full-time, viable business.